Advertiser Disclosure

 What is British Airways World Traveller class?

-World Traveller class is the name for British Airways’ full-service economy class seats on flights going outside Europe.
+World Traveller class is the name for British Airways’ full-service economy class seats on flights outside Europe.

 World Traveller Plus is the airline’s premium economy service that offers a few extra bonuses like wider seats and more legroom.